Skaneateles Lake: Landmarks and features

 Landmarks and scenic features appear around the lake.
 Many historic buildings enhance the village of Skaneateles.
 Carpenter Falls are near the hamlet of New Hope about one mile inland from the southwest shore of the Lake.
 The hike down to the main waterfall from the road above is on an unimproved cliff face and quite dangerous.
 The falls are part of the Bahar Nature Preserve that extends along Bear Swamp Creek to the lake.
 The historic New Hope Mill (closed to public permanently) is nearby.
 Opposite Carpenter Point is Ten Mile Point, a favorite picnic destination.
 The southern end of the lake, bounded by high hills (below, right) differs in character from the north.
 Glen Haven, a hamlet located there, once featured a large resort hotel but now offers smaller visitor accommodations and seasonal dining.
 From 1860-1900, Dr. W. C. Thomas offered a water cure treatment at the Hotel Glen Haven.
 On the west side, the high Town of Niles, New York provides scenic prospects.
 On the east side, the high Town of Spafford offers panoramic views.
 Between these towns lies deep Glen Haven valley in the Town of Scott, New York, in the third county.
 The hamlet of Borodino in Spafford retains an 1830 church, little altered, in the Federal style and noted as a center of the abolitionist movement where Frederick Douglass spoke.

 The lake has long been popular for recreational sailing.
 Regattas with yachts from other lakes as well as Skaneateles began in 1847.
 The Skaneateles Country Club now has a boating center.
 The Lightning, a racing dinghy, was designed and produced in Skaneateles, as was the Comet.
 There are few marinas or other commercial facilities on the lake shore.
-Controls are stringent, because the lake is a source of water for the City of Syracuse.
 There is a New York state public boat launch site on the lake's west side just south of the Skaneateles Country Club marina.
 Also, on the west side of the lake, about 6 miles south of the Skaneateles Country Club Marina, in the hamlet Mandana, lies the Skaneateles Marina.
 The town of Spafford has a public boat launch near Borodino on the east side of the lake about four miles south of the Skaneateles Sailing Club.
 Glen Haven, at the head of the lake (The Finger Lakes flow South to North), offers a marina and docking.
 Cruises are available from the village.
 A mailboat serving cottages along the lake also carries passengers.